rajamohan0s/SwiftScrollViews/README.md

 ## Usage

 ### The Basic Setup
-1. Select scrollview in interface builder.
+   1. Select scrollview in xib or storyboard in viewcontroller.
    2. Go to **Assistand Editor/Identity Inspector/Custom Class/Class** as `SwiftScrollView`.
 If you have `UITableView` then use `SwiftTableView` and then `SwiftCollectionView` for `UICollectionView`.

 ### SwiftScrollViewDelegate

 It is delegating the method ```func didEditingDone(for textField: UITextField) {}``` will exceute when **view did end editing**.

-The view will end edit when directly taping the **ScrollViews** or Taping the keyboard return button if ` textField.returnKeyType != .default` and `textField.returnKeyType != .next`.
+ The view will end edit when directly taping the **ScrollViews** or Taping the keyboard return button if ` textField.returnKeyType != .default || textField.returnKeyType != .next`.

  ### Grouping

-The group of `UITextFields` in a view by setting `textField.returnKeyType != .default` and `textField.returnKeyType != .next` at last field of that group.
+  The group of `UITextFields` in a view by setting `textField.returnKeyType != .default || textField.returnKeyType != .next` at last field of that group.

 ### Aditional Configuration